 Cardiologists investigate and treat a number of cardiac conditions including breathlessness, chest pain, hypertension, heart failure, coronary disease, palpitations and syncope.
 The majority of diagnostic tests are performed on site and can be arranged either on the same day or within 48 hours of your appointment.

-Please find below information with regards to Consultant Cardiologists working at The Berkshire Clinic.
+Please find below information with regards to Consultants working at The Berkshire Clinic that provide these services.

 Professor Neil Ruparelia

 Prof Ruparelia was awarded his medical degree from University College London in 2004 and an intercalated degree (BSc) in Medical Law receiving numerous prizes and subsequently completed specialist training in general cardiology and specialist coronary and structural through dedicated interventional fellowships in Oxford, London and Milan, Italy.